costrx/carquest_pub/empress_freecar.md

 ```
 https://bookit.modo.coop/api/v2/nearby?lat=48.42139&long=-123.36723&distance=500
 ```
+The latitude and longitude in the code are variables, so you could use this routine to search for cars anywhere else.

-You get a number of 3-digit `LocationID`s that are nearby, I got six.
+So, what comes back is a number of 3-digit `LocationID`s that are nearby, I got six.
 `Neighbourhood` is a parameter on the carparks (`LocationID`s), so you could also list carparks in your own neighbourhood (Downtown) or adjecent to it (Harris Green, for example), but using the coordinates with distance is probably a more efficient move.
 This may just be relevant if you grow to like an area more and the distance is not the main concern,

 The result that comes back is a *ranked list*, so the first one is the closest and the last one is the most far away carpark.